mjkhajeh/wporm/Methods.md

 ## Raw Table Queries with DB::table()

 You can use the static `DB::table()` method to run queries on any table, not just models.
 This is useful for quick updates, inserts, or selects on tables without a model class.
+The underlying model used by `DB::table()` includes `timestamps`, `softDeletes`, `fillable`, `createdAtColumn`, and `updatedAtColumn` properties (all disabled/empty by default), so query builder features that depend on them (e.g. `upsert()`, soft-delete scoping) work without errors.

 **Example:**
 ```php